alexbisaillion/personal-website/README.md

-# My Personal Website
+# My Personal Website!
 ---

 ### Background

 * This is the home of my personal website!
-You can reach it on the web at alexbisaillion.me.
+You can reach it on the web at [alexbisaillion.me](https://alexbisaillion.me/).
 * Important things to know:
   * The client side of this app was bootstrapped initially with [create-react-app](https://github.com/facebook/create-react-app) then modified to suit the needs of this project.
   * I use an express server to handle all authenticated calls to the [Spotify API](https://developer.spotify.com/).